yinxusen/HDR/README.md

 > 382 9

-It looks good, the distribution of 0-9 digits looks like a uniform distribution.
+It looks good that the distribution of 0-9 digits looks like a uniform distribution.

-For hand-written digits classification, the most common way is **Logistic Regression** and **SVM**.

-## Some inital thoughts (Methodology)
+## Methodology

-### How to choose model
+### How to choose models

-This dataset is quite small, so I will not try to use some **heavy** classifiers such as **Deep Neural Network**, which could cause over-fitting and cannot perform well result on test set.
-But, the traditional **Shallow Neural Network** is a good idea, say, a network with 3 layers of neurals.
+This dataset is quite small, so I will not try to use some **heavy** classifiers such as **Deep Neural Network**, which could cause over-fitting and cannot perform well on test set.
+But, the traditional **Shallow Neural Network** is a good idea, say, a network with two/three layers of neurons.

 Instead of NN, I will try to use **Logistic Regression** and **SVM** first, to see whether can I get a good result.
 For the sake of low dimensionality, I might use some **dimension reduction** method to filter the dataset, e.g. **PCA**.